Dataspace

 Services

 A service is a persistent SPARQL 1.1-compatible store from which the application's RDF dataset is accessible over HTTP.
 LinkedDataHub supports generic services as well as triplestore-specific services which support easier configuration and optimized access.
-HTTP Basic is suppported as an authentication scheme.
-Contact us regarding support for vendor-specific authentication such as API keys.

 The end-user application service must be able to federate with the administration application service using the SPARQL SERVICE keyword.